 Perfect Pizza Pieces

 The idea behind the restaurant is one of simplicity – to serve a concise pizza menu which features a combination of classics plus unique flavour combinations using quality seasonal ingredients.
 Pizza is the only food they sell.
-There are no sides, salads or desserts so it really is a hang out for pizza fanatics.
+There are no sides, salads or desserts, so it is a hang out for pizza fanatics.
 If you are lovers in the biblical sense, that helps because the pizzas are so big, a whopping 20” that you need someone to share them with.
-If you can’t make a decision on the toppings you can order the 50/50 which is a combo of two flavours.
-Your pizza is served on a big round wooden board and you get a pizza cutter so you are in total control of your portions.
-With a paper plate and serviettes you are good to go.
+If you can’t decide on the toppings, you can order the 50/50 which is a combo of two flavours.
+Your pizza is served on a big round wooden board, and you get a pizza cutter, so you are in total control of your portions.
+With a paper plate and serviettes, you are good to go.
 There are no knives and forks so wash your hands before you sit down.
-Things are going to get messy so try and hold the pizza a good distance from your chest to avoid spillage and lick your fingers in between bites.
+Things are going to get messy, so try and hold the pizza a reasonable distance from your chest to avoid spillage and lick your fingers in between bites.

 As for those pizzas, well they taste pretty darn good.
-This is because the dough, sauces and oils are made in house so everything is exceptionally fresh and tasty.
+This is because the dough, sauces and oils are made in house, so everything is exceptionally fresh and tasty.
 The dough uses a high protein German 405 flour, yeast, water and salt and is left to age for 24 hours to achieve a distinctive flavour and texture.
-The all-important tomato sauce covering the base features A grade tomatoes form Italy along with extra virgin olive oil which is infused with garlic and a dash of chilli along with sea salt.
+The all-important tomato sauce covering the base features A-grade tomatoes from Italy along with extra virgin olive oil which is infused with garlic, a dash of chilli and sea salt.
 Sometimes they will use a vegetable sauce instead like their cauliflower cheese which will be made from blitzing veggies.
-The mozzarella is from Naples whereas other cheeses are supplied by Neal’s Yard Dairy.
+The mozzarella is from Naples whereas Neal’s Yard Dairy supplies other cheeses.
 Ingredients for toppings are responsibly sourced and purchased locally where possible from credible suppliers which are listed on the website.
-When the pizza is topped it will be cooked at 500 degrees Celsius for 60-90 seconds which is really quick!
-There are likely to be a few charred bits on the edges which were nice and crispy.
+When the pizza is topped, it will be cooked at 500 degrees Celsius for 60-90 seconds which is quick!
+There are likely to be a few charred bits on the edges which will be nice and crispy.

 - Mushroom with ricotta, pumpkin seed and chilli